mbsnodgrass/Pittsburgh-Parks-Conservancy-Project/README.md

 # Pittsburgh-Parks-Conservancy-Project

+## Guide to Files
---Project Currently in Progress--
+-- Project Currently in Progress --
-Refer to the unfinished report PDF until the project is completed on April 25th, 2025.
+- Refer to the unfinished report PDF until the project is completed on April 25th, 2025.
+- Python code with all visualizations and the final data merge between all variables in the entire report:

 Data consulting project for the Pittsburgh Parks Conservancy.